jonathanlandGit/C-CPP_PracticePrograms/README.md

 # CPP Practice Programs
-These practices programs are a combination of hacker rank exercises and programming exercies from C++ Primer Plus by Stephen Prata.
+These practice programs are a combination of programming exercises from various source, one of which is C++ Primer Plus by Stephen Prata.
 The Primer Plus programs all begin with PE followed by the specific program number in the book chapters.